 St. Andrew the Apostle

-The noun "rumination" means "a deep considered thought about something.
+The noun "rumination" means "a deeply considered thought about something."

 We have started the annual tradition of lighting the candles on Advent wreathes in our churches and homes during this season of anticipation and waiting.
 I thought it might be a good time to review the meaning of the Advent wreath.

 Looking at the U.S. Conference of Catholic Bishops (USCCB) website, I found the answer we might give if asked about the meaning of the wreath:

 "The progressive lighting of the candles symbolizes the expectation and hope surrounding our Lord's first coming into the world (i.e., the time waiting for Christmas day) and the anticipation of his Second Coming to judge the living and the dead."

 I thought there may be more significance about the wreath and its design, and found a beautiful article written by Gretchen Filz in 2016 for the Catholic Company entitled, "The Advent Wreath: Tradition and Meaning."